 The approach of in-line monitoring with a miniRuedi instrument is straightforward.
 However, optimization is necessary in order to reduce analytical uncertainty.
 Sample intervals of ~ 10 minutes were found suitable with respect to signal reading time and peak heights, and relative to sample resolution (gradual compositional changes).
 A customized calibration gas more similar to the CO2-product should be used in future tests for improved accuracy.
-Absolute variability in noble gas concentrations are registered, and may be used to guide sampling for further chemical analysis and noble gas isotopic signature, ensuring a representative data set of single samples.
+Absolute variability in Ar concentrations was registered, and may be used to guide sampling for further chemical analysis and noble gas isotopic signature, ensuring a representative data set of single samples.

 TCM is a test facility, and thus the CO2 product is not stored.
 There are, however, plans to establish a full value CCS chain in Norway, including storage of CO2 captured post-combustion [12].
 Storage of CO2 from multiple sources (e.g. fossil fuels, cement, waste incineration) and different capture operations are challenging.
-Semi-continuous noble gas analysis will allow for pre-injection gas fingerprinting.
+Semi-continuous noble gas analysis may allow for pre-injection gas fingerprinting.
 With regards to detectability at potential leakage sites and separation of different anthropogenic type sources in reservoirs, however, some additional tracer gas may have to be added.
 At single-source sites (e.g. Snøhvit, Utsira), inherent fingerprints may suffice for source identification.
+For evaluation of source variability and the effect of the capture process on noble gas signatures, both the flue gas supply (inlet) and CO2 product (outlet) should be monitored simultaneously.
+Multiple capillary inlets to the miniRuedi instrument allows for semi-continous monitoring of several sample points.
+Total variation estimates are useful to guide sampling for isotopic analysis.

-Variability of noble gas concentrations in the CO2 product stream is detectable and reflects changes in both flue gas composition (source) and capture operations.
-He concentrations appear to be related to source variability (Fig. 6), as there were no changes in capture operations during the test, except scheduled stops.
-During the test period the composition of the CHP flue gas changed significantly (Fig. 7).
-Ar concentrations displayed larger relative variation compared to He.
-During the Ar decrease shown in Fig. 7 the recycling rate was adjusted.
-Even though this is a change that might not occur in a running large-scale capture site, the dramatic decrease in the Ar concentration emphasizes that there is a response in noble gas assembly related to capture process changes.
-As this variation is not simultaneously observable for He those process changes affect the gases differently.
-During the test period measurements indicate that noble gases were depleted after capture.
-He concentrations are lower than atmospheric concentrations (~0.00524)

-hPa).
-He is less depleted compared to Ar, which may be related to different solubilities of He and Ar in MEA and methane.
-Alternative sampling techniques, e.g. [13], may be tested in further research for gases currently below detection limit (i.e. Ne, Kr).
+Ar concentrations displayed significant variation.
+During the Ar decrease shown in Fig. 4 the recycling rate was adjusted.
+Even though this is a change that may not occur in a running large-scale capture site, the dramatic decrease emphasizes that there is a response in the noble gas assembly related to capture process changes.
+During the test period measurements indicate that noble gases were heavily depleted after capture.
+He concentrations are significantly lower than atmospheric concentrations (~ 0.00524 hPa).
+Alternative sampling techniques, e.g. [13], may be tested in further research for gases currently below detection limit (i.e. He, Ne, Kr).
 Monitoring in-line variation and correlating with isotopic fractions from previous samples will reduce the need for costly and time-consuming lab analysis.

-The utilization of noble gases as added and/or natural tracers in the context of CO2 storage monitoring is rather new.
+The utilization of noble gases as added and/or natural tracers in the context of CO_2 storage monitoring is rather new.
 As CCS is being upscaled and put into practice, the need for combined and improved monitoring techniques is becoming evident.
-This feasibility study found that the miniRuedi [2] allows for frequent and accurate measurements of noble gas abundance in captured CO2.
+This feasibility study found that the miniRuedi [2] allows for frequent and accurate measurements of Ar abundance in captured CO_2 from a post-combustion like facility (TCM).
+Preliminary single sample analyses indicate detectability also for continuous measurements of variation in He in the flue gas supply (source) before absorption and depletion during post-combustion capture.
+At pre-combustion sites, however, contamination with air is expected to be significantly lower, and considering He concentrations (enriched during radiogenic production) measured in North Sea gas fields [6], monitoring temporal variations for He in the CO_2 product at pre-combustion capture sites is feasible.
 Documentation of variability in live gas streams and guided follow-up sampling for isotopic analysis in the lab will provide an important basis for consideration of noble gas fingerprints in monitoring schemes and leakage detection.
-This is a new approach that will provide knowledge of the uniqueness of noble gas fingerprints in the product stream from hydrocarbon production, CO2 capture operations and in the injection line for CO2 storage.
+This is a new approach that will provide knowledge of the uniqueness of noble gas fingerprints in the product stream from hydrocarbon production, CO_2 capture operations and in the injection line for CO_2 storage.